Wild Alaskan Company

 1. Line a large cutting board with parchment paper.
 Place crackers in the center and crush with rolling pin into fine crumbs.

 3. Heat a large saucepan over medium-high heat.
 When hot, add just enough oil to coat the bottom of the pan.
-When oil begins to shimmer, carefully add fillets.
-Sear, undisturbed, until fish releases easily from pan using a fish or thin, metal spatula, about 2 minutes.
+When oil begins to shimmer, carefully add fish.
+Sear, undisturbed, until fish releases easily from pan using a fish spatula, about 2 minutes.
 Flip to sear remaining side, then transfer to a plate.

 Consuming raw or undercooked meats, poultry, seafood, shellfish, or eggs may increase your risk of food-borne illness, especially if you have a certain medical condition.
 The FDA recommends an internal temperature of 145°F for cooked fish.